marcusbb/cql-util/README.md

 (master/src/main/java/reader/)
 Paginated loading of all rows, with configurable tokens, and columns to query.

+Currently all unit tests require a server to be running on a local machine with keyspace icrs provisioned.
+I'll change that shortly.

 Want to participate or have questions?
 Please email me at msimonsen@blackberry.com